AlanDuOl/ITTalents/README.md

 			to this: options.UseSqlite(Configuration.GetConnectionString("SqliteConnection")).UseLazyLoadingProxies().

 ### 1.4 - Create the database
-	1. Open the project (section 1.1).
+	1. Open the project (section 1.2).
 	2. Check if the server is running:
-		1. Open 'SQL Server 2019 Configuration Manager'.
+		1. Open 'SQL Server 2019 Configuration Manager':
+			- Type 'SQL Server 2019 Configuration Manager' in windows start menu and click the icon that appears.
 		2. Select 'SQL Server Services' at the top left.
 		3. On the right side of the window locate 'SQL Server (SQLEXPRESS)' under the column 'name'.
 		4. Check if the state for 'SQL Server (SQLEXPRESS)' is 'Running', if not, right click it and choose 'Start' on the pop-up menu.